 “Rainfall can stabilise, if reforestation and improved humus layers with year round vegetation cover is ensured on a larger area.
 Only if really needed, technical irrigation should be implemented.“

-Stop Motion is a visual storytelling technique that creates an illusion of movement by playing a series of individual frames in a fast sequence.
+Stop Motion is a visual storytelling technique that has been present in film-making for over a century.
+In fact, it is the first ever animation technique.
+It creates an illusion of movement by playing a series of individual frames in a fast sequence.
 In Stop Motion, ideas are often conveyed by combining art, motion and metaphor.

 But don’t just take our word for it, see for yourself how RUVIVAL Stop Motion Videos are made!